 2 Buy heating oil in summer

 Prices for heating oil tend to be lower in the summer, as demand is a lot lower.
 2020's dramatic drop during the summer may not be typical, because of the impact of the coronavirus pandemic on oil prices.
 But to take a less exceptional year, the average price for heating oil dropped from 43p a litre in April 2017 to 38p in July.
-In 2018, prices were 2p cheaper per litre in April and July than in October.
+In 2019, prices fluctuated little but were at their cheapest in April.

 However, it's wise to keep an eye on the market in general, as it's not always cheaper in summer, and can fluctuate.
 For example, in 2018 it was cheaper in winter than in spring and summer: